About

 scholarship

 Teachers are role models who inspire, and education has a ripple effect.
-The Judith Leibowitz Scholarship (JLSF) is offered to Black, Indigenous, and People of Color who would like to earn an Alexander Technique teaching certification.
+The Judith Leibowitz Scholarship (JLSF) is offered to Black, Indigenous, Asian, Pacific Islander, and Persons of Color who would like to earn an Alexander Technique teaching certification.

 The JLSF sees AT in the 21st century as an anti-racist practice.
 We support the continuous efforts to unveil racism and any forms of oppression in the work, the writings and the institutions of the Technique.
 This scholarship was conceived to empower BIPOC, who want to train to become AT teachers and expand the AT teaching community.